lensemerc/writing/MLP/QOTD/addendum/notes/general.md

 tentatively

-So... for those who've read [**Triptych**](https://www.fimfiction.net/story/101769/triptych)... there's a fight.
+""So... for those who've read [**Triptych**](https://www.fimfiction.net/story/101769/triptych)... there's a fight.
 (For those who haven't, I'll avoid specifics.)
 Two combatants are going after each other.
 Nothing's being held back.
 Eventually, one of them is down.

 Some of you can still picture that fight.